Burla-Cloud/documentation_website/docs/How-Burla-Works.md

     This means if there are 100 possible containers and every node has 96 CPUs, each node will have 9600 containers running at all times, each bound to their own unique port.
 - When a request comes in, work is routed to the correct containers where it starts running, then all unnecessary containers are quickly killed and restarted after the request has completed.

+### Terminology:

+- We often refer to "Jobs", a "job" represents a single call to remote_parallel_map

 ## What happens _before_ a call to `remote_parallel_map`:

 Somebody somewhere started a Burla cluster: